evanphx/eventd-rfc/README.md

   * Include units per attribute (seconds, milliseconds, uri, email, etc)
 * Reliable delivery via builtin TCP transport
 * Highly configurable, easy to route logs to interesting places

+#### What's wrong with logstash?

+* No mandated format
+  * Leaves users guessing on how to structured their data
+* Requiring java turns many users away
+* Difficult (if possible at all) to dynamicly detect different message encodings
+  * Meaning sending json or plain text over syslog isn't possible without treating the json as plain text
+* Only supports minimal internal buffering
+  * High volume servers with outputs that go away for even a moment grind to a halt
+  * Highly impactful when coupled with reliable delivery output plugins

+#### What's good about logstash?

+* Highly, highly configurable
+* Supports syslog
+* An ecosystem of existing shippers to get logs into the system

 ### Desired Features